 For example, in our high-end shoes example, your customer is likely to expect an extremely high level of service at every stage of the process, so you should ensure they always have access to a member of your customer service team.
 A few weeks after the item has been delivered, you could also give them a courtesy call to make sure they’re 100% satisfied with the product — this will give them a level of service that is just as bespoke as the product you’re selling them, which will seriously set you apart from the crowd.

 You may have to go to these lengths to provide a service for a high-end product, but that isn’t to say that it will suit every business.
-To give a real world example, online car parts retailer Autosessive sets themselves apart from their competitors with the car parts finder tool on their homepage.
-This fits their ideal customer to a tee, setting them apart in the process.
+To give a real-world example, online car parts retailer Autosessive sets itself apart from its competitors with the car parts finder tool on its homepage.
+This fits their ideal customer to a tee, setting them apart.